bokeh/bokeh/sphinx/source/docs/user_guide/layout.rst

 .. _userguide_layout:

-Laying out plots and widgets
+Laying out Plots and Widgets
 ============================

 Bokeh includes several layout options for arranging plots and widgets.
 They aim